Seraphin-/ctf/irisctf2023/nameless.md

 # Nameless (Misc)
 > obligatory unrealistic sandbox escape challenge!!!!!!!

-This challenge is a Python escape where the server strips almost all constants from your code and then runs it.
+This challenge is a Python sandbox escape where the server strips almost all constants from your code and then runs it.
 It also removes all names (variables) that aren't locals/arguments.
 All strings are set to "", numbers to 0, tuples empty, and code is recursively checked.

 ```py